 If you want to avoid the crowds, early morning and evenings are best on wind-free days.
 The waves are pretty mellow here, which makes it a good spot for those that are not used to being on a surfboard.

-Cannon Beach Surf Lessons and Rentals offers quality surf lessons and rentals taught by professions.
+Cannon Beach Surf Lessons and Rentals offers quality surf lessons and rentals taught by professionals.
 Whether you are a complete beginner or are just looking to hire a beach and wetsuit, the team here will have you covered.
 There are also several other surf shops such as Cannon Beach Surf and Cleanline Surf.

 READ MORE: 14 Adventurous Things To Do in Cannon Beach